mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter4.md

 * (*) - The row or columns will take up all the remaining space left over after the other rows/columns are sized
 * (auto) - The row or column will grow or shrink to the size of the child elements

-In or grid example we use `*` for the rows to make each row the same size.
+In our grid example we use `*` for the rows to make each row the same size.
 Then our first column is auto-sized based on the image in with the second column taking up the remaining space.

-The rest of the components in our `GridLayout`, the `Image` and `Label`, should be familiar to you because we used them earlier.
-However, take not that we are binding these to properties of `item`.
+The rest of the element in our `GridLayout` (the `Image` and `Label`), should be familiar to you because we used them earlier.
+However, we're using them differently: they're being bound to properties of `item`.
 The `let-item` syntax of Angular defines the `item` variable that is used to bind to and render each template for the list of `launches` that we are binding to (similar to how a for loop works).

 This concludes the exercise.